GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 I am worth a fortune.
+> 🥠 Never forget a friend.
+Especially if he owes you.

 ### Where you can find me